Are you looking to protect your nonprofit’s name, logo, or other intellectual property?

 Much like their for-profit counterparts, nonprofits can trademark or copyright certain materials.
 While the most common instance we see is a nonprofit looking to trademark their name, we also see nonprofits request to protect their logo, copyright their curriculums, or other works written by the organization.
 In this article, we’ll discuss the differences between a trademark and a copyright, and how your organization may benefit from either one.

-If you’d like to speak with one of our nonprofit attorneys to see how we can help with a trademark or copyright for your nonprofit, reach out to us here.
+If you’d like to speak with a member of our legal team to see how we can help with a trademark or copyright for your nonprofit, reach out to us here.

 What’s the difference between a trademark and a copyright?

 Trademarks generally apply to names and logos, whereas copyrights refer to the protection of written works.

 A nonprofit may want to trademark both their name and logo, so that the name itself and the design are both separately reserved for the organization’s use only.
 If the nonprofit has a catchphrase or slogan, this would also be eligible for trademark.